KEK-SBRC-CryoEM/gotocloud/rln_external/bfactor_plot/readme.md

 - Fixed the issue with outputting `\u00C5` for **Å** (angstrom symbol).
 - Resolved **matplotlib UserWarning** regarding setting tick labels before setting ticks on `ax2` and `ax3`.
 - Improved default parameter loading from **Refine3D** and **PostProcess** `job.star` files, when the YAML file is not provided, the mpi parameters are the same as in `job.star`.
+- Added breakpoint analysis.

+Im a bit stuck on the bfactor analysis, and I may need some time to think about it

+The code is working and tries to minimize the fitting error on the right-hand side of the curve.
+However, the sample data have two significant digits (inverse resolution squared ranges from ~0.00 to ~0.10).
+The MSE on the data versus line fit has error on the 5th decimal place which have no practical impact on the resolution Even though we visually see that some datapoints are not perfectly fit on the line as in the figure below

+I am going to focus more on CTF while I think about this issue It seems at this point that the simple solution of filtering the datapoints based on the user input resolution is enough

+Your message is clear in intent but can benefit from smoother flow and more precise language.
+Here's an improved version for clarity and tone:

+---

+However, when looking at the sample data, I noticed it has only two significant digits (inverse resolution squared ranges from ~0.00 to ~0.10).

+As a result, the mean squared error between the data and the fitted line is on the order of the fifth decimal place, which has no practical impact on the resolution.

+Visually, we can still see that a few points do not lie perfectly on the line (as in the figure below) but this difference is negligible in practice.

+For now, Im going to shift my focus to the CTF analysis while I continue to think about the bfactor analysis.
+At this point, it seems that the simple solution of filtering the datapoints based on a user defined resolution threshold may work best.

+---

+Let me know if you'd like to tailor this for an email, paper, or documentation.